-McDaniel’s Master of Science in Human Services Management (HSM) is a one-of-a-kind degree that will prepare you for an administrative position in a community-based human service program.
-Through a unique blend of financial aid, graduate study and on-the-job training, HSM at McDaniel will help you make a real difference in people’s lives.
+McDaniel College’s Master of Science in Human Services Management (HSM) is a one-of-a-kind graduate degree that will prepare you for an administrative position in a community-based human service program.
+Through a unique blend of financial aid, graduate study, and on-the-job training, the HSM program at McDaniel will help you make a real difference in people’s lives.
 We offer this program in the fall, spring, and summer semesters.

 The Human Services Management program offers competitive tuition and a financial aid package that includes room and board, a graduate stipend, health and dental benefits, and a large tuition scholarship.
-Graduate students work full time for Target Community & Educational Services, Inc., a local non-profit agency affiliated with McDaniel.
-As Target Scholars, HSM candidates receive significant reductions in tuition as well as a stipend, free room and board, and health benefits for the duration of the two-year program.
-Students learn both in the classroom and on the job while serving individuals with developmental disabilities as resident Community Living Managers at sites in Carroll and Montgomery Counties.
+Graduate students work full-time for Target Community & Educational Services, Inc., a local non-profit agency affiliated with McDaniel.
+As Target Scholars, HSM candidates receive significant reductions in tuition as well as free room and board for the duration of the two-year program.

 • With a strong history of high placement rates for our graduates, you can expect quality job offers.